Green Mountains Vermont, USA Travel Guide

 Choose locally owned inns, restaurants, and shops.
 Your patronage keeps money within the community.

-Look for "Vermont Made" products at farmers' markets and artisan shops to support local producers directly.
+Look for "Vermont Made" products at farmers' markets and artisan shops to back local producers directly.
 Consider zero-waste products from places like Package Free Shop.

 Consider supporting local conservation groups like the Green Mountain Club or The Rainforest Site (for global conservation) or community non-profits.

-Support ethical wildlife viewing practices; avoid feeding wild animals, for this reason can lead to undesirable human-wildlife interactions and harm their health.
+Support ethical wildlife viewing practices; avoid feeding wild animals, for this reason might bring about undesirable human-wildlife interactions and harm their health.
 Respect natural habitats by staying on marked trails.